Arm Lift & Reduction

 As we age, the skin of the arms can hang and be unattractive.
 This can also happen after massive weight loss and with weight gain.
 The hanging skin is usually most prominent in the upper arm area.
 Some people unflatteringly refer to these as “bat wings”.
 Often people with this condition will not wear short-sleeved shirts or blouses, even in very hot weather.
-Usually the problem is mostly in the upper arm area above the elbow with the lower arm area being relatively normal in width (thickness).
-A brachialplasty or “arm lift” is the procedure whereby the extra skin is removed and the width of the upper arm is made smaller and thinner.
+Usually, the problem is mostly in the upper arm area above the elbow with the lower arm area being relatively normal in width (thickness).

 In some cases, liposuction is all that is needed to correct this problem (see section on liposuction).* However, if there is truly an excess of skin, liposuction alone will simply cause to the skin to hang more and make the problem worse.
 When there is an excess of skin, liposuction must be combined with some type of skin excision.
 Dr. Smtih will perform a Brachioplasty when there is an excess of skin and liposuction alone is not an option.

-Unfortunately in order to remove skin, a long scar is necessary.
+Unfortunately, in order to remove skin, a long scar is necessary.
 The scar runs from the armpit area down to the elbow.
-Sometimes some of the scar will be in the armpit also.
-To help hide the scar, Dr. Smith will place it on the inside of the arm so that it is not visible unless the arms are lifted.
+Sometimes some of the scars will be in the armpit also.
+To help hide the scar, Dr. Smith will place it on the inside of the arm so it is less visible (unless the arms are lifted).
 If you are not willing to accept a long scar, you should not have this procedure.

 Dr. Smith typically performs the surgery under general anesthesia, and the procedure usually takes about 1 ½ to 2 hours.
 Usually, Dr. Smith will also include some liposuction with this procedure.
 Following the liposuction, the skin and remaining fat are elevated off the arm muscles, with the extra trimmed off.
 Dr. Smith then closes the incision.
 The exact same procedure is done on the other arm.